Tokyo's first airport and main domestic transport hub

 In the airport

 Haneda offers many things to do inside the airport terminals themselves.
-From the observation decks, you can see planes taking off and landing with Tokyo in the background, while enjoying a glass of Haneda's very own craft beer Sky Ale.
+From the observation decks, you can see planes taking off and landing with Tokyo in the background, while enjoying a glass of Haneda's very own craft beer, Haneda Sky Ale.
 Visit the past as you stroll the Edo Koji shopping area, or do some pop-culture shopping in Tokyo Pop Town.